-Despite living in one of the most expensive cities in the world, I manage an average savings rate around 80% through practising mindfulness, minimalism, self-sufficiency and sometimes just good old fashioned discipline and stoicism!
+Despite living in one of the most expensive cities in the world, I manage an average savings rate around 80% through practicing mindfulness, minimalism, self-sufficiency and sometimes just good old fashioned discipline!
 I’ve hit my ‘lean’ FIRE number, which is the amount of investments I needed to allow me to reach Financial Independence Retire and Early on a bit of a ‘tight budget’ while living the single life.
 However, I want to raise a big family, and my current estimate is I am only about a third of the way to reaching ‘Family’ FIRE where I can devote my time to raising a family on a farm of my own.

 I’m continuing to fly, save, invest and diversify my investments in order to increase my passive income toward ‘Family’ FIRE and decrease my overall portfolio risk.
 I am on track to achieve this updated work optional ‘Family FIRE’ lifestyle and financial goal by 30 – but like anything – I am trying to focus on enjoying the journey rather than obsess on the destination

 How I became great with money

 I have been able to do this through working hard, being mindful with my spending and investing smartly.
 This was initially borne from necessity, as I wasn’t always a pilot.
 I started my working career when I left home at 17 to become an Engineer (which thankfully I won a scholarship for) but I then had to cover the cost of my flight training which added up to over $300,000 over 4 years.
 I have since spent about another $40K on further aviation and postgraduate university education.